ostrosco/comms-rs/CONTRIBUTING.md

 ## How to Help

 1. Find something to do.
 This could be adding a new node for DSP processing, new hardware support, more documentation, anything.
+Or if you have an idea in mind, open an issue for any new functionality you'd like.
 2. Make some changes!
 Be sure to add documentation for new functionality.
 3. Run `cargo test` to make sure things are working.
 If you're performing throughput testing, run `cargo test --release`.